 Often times, despite their best efforts, many companies continue to struggle with creating authentic connections with their minority audiences, resulting in missed opportunities and profits.
 CEOs and top Marketing/PR executives are left scratching their heads as they watch their profits shrink and the gap between their company and its minority consumers widen.

-Most recently, Barney’s New York has been accused of racial profiling of two African-American shoppers who were detained by store security and police after they purchased items from the luxury department store.
+Most recently, Barney’s New York has been accused of racial profiling two African-American shoppers who were detained by store security and police after they purchased items from the luxury department store.
 Chik-fil-A offers a similar cautionary tale, after their CEO, Dan Cathy, publicly shared his anti-gay marriage views last year and again this summer.
-Despite both companies them issuing a public statement in an attempt to smooth things over, the damage may be difficult to overcome.
+Despite both companies then issuing public statements in an attempt to smooth things over, the damage may be difficult to overcome.

 Hitting a home run with minority consumers isn’t rocket science, at the end of the day everyone wants to be acknowledged and appreciated.
-Here’s a few simple ways to get started.
+Here are a few simple ways to get started.

 It should be noted that timing, organization, and a plan for executing a “round-table discussion” are important when soliciting feedback.
 Although feedback can be quickly generated using social media channels it could lead to a backlash that could quickly become a PR nightmare.
 Even if your brand seems to be doing everything right, the control factor is relinquished when you opt to use social media for feedback.
 More structured methods like focus groups, brief surveys, and even having your employees simply ask customers questions can help gain insight in a more structured way.